chinapedia/wikipedia.abstract.en/Page/Macbeth.md

 Sources

-James_I;_Daemonologie,_in_forme_of_a_dialogue._Title_page._Wellcome_M0014280.jpg'']] 1577_printing_of_Holinshed's_Chronicles.jpg's _Chronicles of England, Scotlande, and Irelande_, printed in 1577.]]
-Macbeth_and_Banquo_encountering_the_witches_-_Holinshed_Chronicles.gif'' (1577)]] A principal source comes from the _Daemonologie_ of King James published in 1597 which included a news pamphlet titled _Newes from Scotland_ that detailed the famous North Berwick Witch Trials of 1590.[1]
+'']] 's _Chronicles of England, Scotlande, and Irelande_, printed in 1577.]] '' (1577)]] A principal source comes from the _Daemonologie_ of King James published in 1597 which included a news pamphlet titled _Newes from Scotland_ that detailed the famous North Berwick Witch Trials of 1590.[1]
 The publication of _Daemonologie_ came just a few years before the tragedy of _Macbeth_ with the themes and setting in a direct and comparative contrast with King James' personal experiences with witchcraft.
 Not only had this trial taken place in Scotland, the witches involved were recorded to have also conducted rituals with the same mannerisms as the three witches.
 One of the evidenced passages is referenced when the witches involved in the trial confessed to attempt the use of witchcraft to raise a tempest and sabotage the very boat King James and his queen were on board during their return trip from Denmark.
 This was significant as one ship sailing with King James' fleet actually sank in the storm.
 The three witches discuss the raising of winds at sea in the opening lines of Act 1 Scene 3.

 _Macbeth_ has been compared to Shakespeare's _Antony and Cleopatra._ As characters, both Antony and Macbeth seek a new world, even at the cost of the old one.
 Both fight for a throne and have a 'nemesis' to face to achieve that throne.
 For Antony, the nemesis is Octavius; for Macbeth, it is Banquo.
 At one point Macbeth even compares himself to Antony, saying "under Banquo / My Genius is rebuk'd, as it is said / Mark Antony's was by Caesar."
 Lastly, both plays contain powerful and manipulative female figures: Cleopatra and Lady Macbeth.